halukgozcu/Unicore.Signoz.Logging.PoC/README.md

-# Unicore SigNoz OpenTelemetry Demo
+# OpenTelemetry with ELK Stack Demo

-This project demonstrates the implementation of OpenTelemetry with Serilog for distributed tracing, metrics, and logging across multiple microservices.
+This project demonstrates the implementation of OpenTelemetry with Serilog for distributed tracing, metrics, and logging using the ELK Stack (Elasticsearch, Logstash, Kibana).

 ## Services